 Angels in America takes place at the height of the “conservative revolution” in American politics and culture.
 After the liberal era of the 1960s, the United States “swung back” in the direction of conservatism under the leadership of President Ronald Reagan.
 As Kushner understands it, conservatism is the belief that change should be greeted with skepticism, and that, by default, life is best the way it is: when it’s structured around “traditional” ideas and values.
 Liberalism or progressivism, on the other hand, argues that change is a quintessential part of the human experience: change should be welcomed, and “traditional” values should be questioned and revised.
 Because Kushner is an overtly political author, it’s important to unpack the differences between conservatism and progressivism a little more carefully.

 The great strength of conservatism, Kushner acknowledges, is that there’s peace, comfort, and stability in keeping things the way they are.
 Society itself operates on the principle that, all things held equal, life should remain the same—essentially the law of inertia.
-Partly to prove this point, Angels in America is largely set in the law office where Joe Pitt and Roy Cohn work.
+Partly to prove this point, Angels in America is partly set in the law office where Joe Pitt and Roy Cohn work.
 The law functions on the assumption of stare decisis, which is the principle that things should stay the way they are until proven otherwise.
 This is the principle that Joe energetically defends when his homosexual lover, Louis Ironson, confronts him about his politics.

 But as Joe’s closeted homosexuality suggests, the big problem with conservatism, at least for Kushner, is that it perpetuates injustice for no good reason.
 The “traditional moral values” that Reagan, Roy Cohn, and other conservatives touted were partly based on the traditional heterosexual family.
 Gay people simply weren’t welcome in conservative culture—indeed, their homosexuality was regarded as perverted or evil.
 Kushner reinforces the groundlessness and hypocrisy of this notion by depicting Roy Cohn, arguably the most conservative, homophobic man in America, as a closeted homosexual and a corrupt lawyer who accepts massive bribes.
 If a man like Roy Cohn—the very embodiment of conservatism—can be gay and an embezzler, then anyone can.
 Ironically, the people who most publicly and emphatically celebrate conservative values are often the same people who secretly have no respect for these values in their personal lives.

 The reason that conservatism gets bogged down in its own contradictions, Angels in America argues, is that it denies the most basic aspect of the human experience: change.
-As the Angel of America tells Prior Martin, all human beings feel an inherent desire to move, change, and exercise free will.
+As the Angel of America tells Prior Walter, all human beings feel an inherent desire to move, change, and exercise free will.
 This desire impels people to embrace change—sometimes for better, sometimes for worse.
 Instead of celebrating tradition for its own sake, the progressive ideology encourages people to explore, make mistakes, and embrace uncertainty.
-This is the crux of the speech that Prior Martin delivers to the angels in the climax of Perestroika.
+This is the crux of the speech that Prior Walter delivers to the angels in the climax of Perestroika.
 This way of living life, Prior admits, can be scary, but it’s still preferable to the conservative alternative: living every day the same way.

 There’s one unshakeable “fact” in Angels in America: to be human is to change.
 In response to this reality, conservatism tries to “gag” change by celebrating tradition.
 In this way, Joe Pitt spends most of the first half of the play in the closet, stubbornly refusing to acknowledge his homosexual nature simply because it’s not “traditional.”
 Progressivism is better and more realistic, but also more challenging: it encourages humans to live their lives however they see fit—gay or straight—but without the empty comfort of tradition.
 On this uncertain note, Angels in America comes to an end.